Anxiety disorders are common mental health problems that affect many people.

 This checklist can help you determine if you’re experiencing symptoms of GAD.

-10 tips for managing anxiety during COVID-19
+Tips for managing anxiety during the COVID-19 pandemic

 Here are some practical ways that you can keep feelings of anxiety at bay if you’re starting to feel overwhelmed.